 What should I do if someone is becoming aggressive?

-Using drugs can increase paranoid and irrational thoughts, mood swings, and irritability, amongst many other psychological side effects.
-Although most people who use drugs will not become violent or aggressive, the side effects of some drugs can make some individuals more likely to exhibit unusual and unpredictable behaviours.
+Using drugs can increase paranoid and irrational thoughts, mood swings, and irritability, amongst many other side effects.
+Although most people who use drugs will not become violent or aggressive, some people can show unusual and unpredictable behaviours.

-When a person is intoxicated, or in early stages of withdrawal from a drug they may not be able to follow directions easily.
-While aggression is not a common side effect, when people do become aggressive this can increase the risk of harm to those around them.
-A person can also be at risk of physically hurting themselves due to the effects of intoxication or withdrawal.
-If this is happening to a young person in your care, it is important to protect yourself, and to try to limit the physical harm the young person can do to themselves.
+When a person is intoxicated, or in early stages of withdrawal from a drug, they may not be able to follow directions easily.
+Aggression is not a common side effect from drugs, but if people do become aggressive this increases the risk of harm to themselves and others.
+If this is happening to a young person in your care, it is important to protect yourself, and to try to limit the physical harm the young person can do to themselves and others.

-If someone you suspect is under the influence of a drug becomes violent and aggressive, here are some steps to take:
+If someone becomes violent and aggressive, here are some steps to take:

 - Try to remain calm, and speak in a calm, clear, and slow voice to the person.
-Try to avoid emotional or hostile language, which may prompt or exacerbate aggression.
-Say the person’s name, and reassure them that you are there to help.
+Try to avoid emotional or hostile language, which may make the person more aggressive.
+Say the person’s name, and tell them that you're there to help.
 For example, “I can see how upset and angry you are right now, [person’s name].
 I don’t mean to upset you, I care about you, and I just want to help you.”
-Other options include “how can I help you feel safe?”, “your behaviour is frightening me at the moment, and I’d really like to help.”
+Other options include “how can I help you feel safe?”, “your behaviour is scaring me at the moment, and I’d really like to help.”

-- Use an ‘open’ non-confrontational body stance, arms open, palms up, head lowered.
+- Use an ‘open’ body stance: arms open, palms up, head lowered.

 - Give the person some physical space to minimise their feelings of confinement.
-If possible, remove furniture or fittings that might be thrown from the person’s immediate path.
-Turn down the lights as people using drugs such as amphetamines (e.g. ice) are generally overstimulated, and this may help prevent further stimulation.
+If possible, remove furniture or objects that the person might use agressively.
+Turn down the lights as this may calm them down.
 Explain what you are doing, e.g., “I am just moving some things out of your way, so that you don’t hurt yourself.”

 - Give the person time to think and respond.
 Slow things down as much as possible.
-When they speak, listen to what they say, agree with them or validate their feelings (e.g., “that must be really upsetting” or “if that happened to me, I’d feel the same way”).
-You don’t have to agree with the content of what they are saying, but you can focus on the obvious emotions that the person is displaying and respond to those.
+When they speak, listen to what they say, and show them you understand e.g., “that must be really upsetting” or “if that happened to me, I’d feel the same way”.

 - If the behaviour intensifies, give the person a choice to help them feel like they are still in control.
 For example, “if you continue like this, I’ll have to leave and call the police.
 But if you calm down, maybe we can find another way to help.”